The Secret Life of Walter Mitty (2013 film): Plot

 The ship brings Walter to Iceland.
-He then bikes, skateboards, and runs through the Icelandic countryside to find Sean, but just misses him as the volcano erupts.
+He then bikes, skateboards, and runs through the Icelandic countryside to find Sean but misses him as the volcano erupts.
 Dejected, he returns home.
 Hendricks assumes that Walter misplaced the negative and fires him.
-He tries to visit Cheryl, but spots her ex-husband and leaves before talking to her.
+He tries to visit Cheryl but spots her ex-husband and leaves.
 Walter visits his mother and throws away the wallet from Sean.
-Walter recognizes the curve of the piano in his mother's house while looking at the last negative.
+He recognizes the curve of the piano in his mother's house while looking at the last negative.
 When asked, she tells Walter that she baked him the clementine cake.
-She had told Walter earlier, but he was daydreaming.
+She had told him earlier, but he was daydreaming.

 Walter figures out from the notes that Sean is in the Afghan Himalayas.
 After an arduous journey, he finds him photographing a rare snow leopard.
 When asked about the negative, Sean explains that, attempting to be playful, he had placed the negative in the wallet.
 He decides not to tell Walter what the picture actually depicts.
 When Walter returns to America, the airport security in Los Angeles detains him for arriving from Afghanistan.
 To verify his identity, Walter calls the only person he knows in Los Angeles: Todd, from eHarmony, who has kept in contact during Walter's travels.
-The two chat and Todd expresses admiration for how adventurous Walter appears.
+Todd expresses admiration for how adventurous Walter appears.

-Walter receives the wallet from his mother, who had retrieved it from the trash, and finally obtains the negative but chooses not to look at it.
-Emboldened, he delivers it to Lifes offices and berates Hendricks for disrespecting the staff that made the magazine so honored.
+Walter receives the wallet from his mother, who had retrieved it from the trash, and obtains the negative but chooses not to look at it.
+Emboldened, he delivers it to Lifes offices and berates Hendricks for disrespecting the staff.

-Walter reunites with Cheryl, and thanks her for inspiring him on his journey.
-Cheryl eagerly asks about his adventures and tells him that her ex-husband had only been at her house to help with repairs.
-Walking along the street, they see the final print issue on sale at a newsstand, and on its cover, they see the photograph from #25 for the first time.
-It shows Walter sitting outside of the Life building, examining a contact sheet; the magazine is dedicated to Lifes staff, and Sean's note actually referred to "quintessence of Life".
+Walter reunites with Cheryl and thanks her for inspiring him on his journey.
+Cheryl asks about his adventures and tells him that her ex-husband had only been at her house to help with repairs.
+Walking along the street, they see the final print issue on sale at a newsstand, and on its cover, they see the photograph from #25.
+It shows Walter sitting outside of the Life building, examining a contact sheet; the magazine is dedicated to Lifes staff, and Sean's note referred to "quintessence of Life".
 Walter and Cheryl continue their walk holding hands.